fanhongtao/JDK/demo/jfc/Java2D/README.txt

-The source code, classes, and supporting files for the Java2D demo are contained in the Java2Demo.jar file.
-To run the Java2D demo :
+The classes for the Java2D demo are contained in the Java2Demo.jar file.
+To run the Java2D demo:

 % java -jar Java2Demo.jar
    - or -
 % appletviewer Java2Demo.html

-Although it's not necessary to unpack the Java2Demo.jar file to run the demo, you may want to extract its contents so you can look at the source code or other files individually.
-To extract the contents of Java2Demo.jar, run this command from the Java2D directory :
+Although it's not necessary to unpack the Java2Demo.jar file to run the demo, you may want to extract its contents if you plan to modify any of the demo source code.
+To extract the contents of Java2Demo.jar, run this command from the Java2D directory:

     jar xvf Java2Demo.jar